The vagina -- also known as the birth canal -- is a hollow channel that goes from the opening of your uterus to the outside of your body.

 Can I Prevent Vaginal Cancer?

 The best way to guard against it is to avoid being exposed to HPV.
-The FDA has approved two vaccines -- Gardasil and Gardasil 9 -- to prevent vaginal cancer.
-Gardasil protects you from the four most common types of HPV.
-Gardasil 9 covers nine types of HPV.
+The FDA has approved the Gardasil 9 vaccine to prevent HPV-related diseases, including the four most common types of HPV.

 If you don’t want the vaccine, you might try the following lifestyle changes.
 Studies show they may help to reduce your risk of vaginal cancer:

 - Wait to have sex until your late teen years or beyond.

 - Don’t have sex with more than one partner.